Morehouse School of Medicine Physician Assistant Program

 • Education

-• Faculty rate the curriculum for both didactic and clinical years as above average in preparing students to enter practice in family medicine, internal medicine, pediatrics, emergency medicine, behavioral medicine, and women's health.
-(Benchmark: >3.5 on a 5.0-point Likert scale for questions about the effectiveness of didactic and clinical phases in providing students the knowledge and skills necessary for entry-level practice in varying fields of medicine on the Faculty and Staff Curriculum Survey.
-Meeting benchmark for 2021 and 2022 cohorts.)
+• The program set the average benchmark at >3.5 on a 5.0-point Likert scale for questions about the effectiveness of didactic and clinical phases in providing students the knowledge and skills necessary for entry-level practice in varying fields of medicine on the Faculty and Staff Curriculum Survey.

-• 100% of students achieve greater than or equal to 70% on all core end-of-rotation exams (Benchmark: All students must achieve 70% to pass clerkship.
-Meeting benchmark for 2021 and 2022 cohorts)
+• 100% of students in the classes of 2021 and 2022 achieved greater than or equal to 70% on all core end-of-rotation exams.

 • Research